How To Train For SUP In The Pool

 There are many ways to train for stand up paddleboarding.
 One of the best ways that you can train for the sport without venturing into the open water just yet is to start in a pool.
 Many experts highly recommend starting your training in a pool, because it creates a more contained environment where there is less room for injury — or even just an unpredictable situation.

 The truth is, no matter how skilled you are, paddling in the open water means that you aren’t always in control of the situation.
-There are countless ways that you can be caught in a situation that you could never have predicted, and sometimes these can become dangerous — especially if you aren’t confident on your board just yet.
+There are countless ways that you can be caught in situations that you could never have predicted, and sometimes these can become dangerous — especially if you aren’t confident on your board just yet.
 Getting the basics down before you paddle out into an open body of water will keep you safe.

 So, here are some of the ways you can train for stand-up paddleboarding in a pool